jdrst/csharp-language-server/README.md

 Otherwise:
 - Find and download `Microsoft.CodeAnalysis.LanguageServer` for your architecture at the [public feed](https://dev.azure.com/azure-public/vside/_artifacts/feed/vs-impl).
 - Unzip the `.nupkg` file with `unzip`
-- Find and move the `Microsoft.CodeAnalysis.LanguageServer` executable to a directory on your path, e.g., `~/.local/bin`.
+- Find and move the `Microsoft.CodeAnalysis.LanguageServer` executable to a directory on your path, e.g., `~/.local/bin` on linux.

 ## The wrapper
 If you use `nix`, you can use this repository's `nix flake`.